 The number one thing you always want to be doing no matter what when it comes to dog aggression is to listen to your dog!

-Your dog will ALWAYS give you signs, the problem is that people just over look them or excuse them altogether.
+Your dog will ALWAYS give you signs.
+The problem is that people just overlook them or excuse them altogether.
 You cannot afford to do either of those when it comes to dog-on-dog aggression.
-Or any type of aggression for that matter!
+Or any type of aggressiveness for that matter!

 Dogs act aggressively towards other dogs for many reasons

 - They might feel violated because their space has been invaded